ChristosT/dummy-guide/doc/source/filteringData.rst

 function (or greater than the scalar value).

-This filter converts any dataset into an unstructured grid (Section :numref:`sec:VTKDataModel:UnstructuredGrid`) or a multi-block of unstructured grids (Section :numref:`sec:MultiblockDataset`) in the case of composite datasets.
+This filter converts any dataset into an unstructured grid (:numref:`sec:VTKDataModel:UnstructuredGrid`) or a multi-block of unstructured grids (:numref:`sec:MultiblockDataset`) in the case of composite datasets.

 Clip in ``paraview``